Fluxx/textext-rails/README.md

 # Textext Rails

 Brings the [jQuery TextExt plugin](http://textextjs.com/) into the Rails asset pipeline.
+The TextExt asset files are from the TextExt [1.2.0 release](https://github.com/alexgorbatchev/jquery-textext/tree/1.2.0).

 ## Installation